 The Bururi long-fingered frog (Cardioglossa cyaneospila), previously thought to have gone extinct in 1952 and then rediscovered in 2011 after one specimen was discovered in Burundi, has now been found in Nyungwe National Park, Rwanda – a new site for this frog.
-And it was a member of the Africa Geographic team that made the discovery!
+And a member of the Africa Geographic team made the discovery!

-This exciting discovery was made by Africa Geographic director, Christian Boix, while on safari with clients.
+This exciting discovery was made by Africa Geographic director Christian Boix while on safari with clients.